 Again, this might be obvious, but your newsletter’s design is an important part of ensuring readers click on, read, and come back to your newsletter.

 This also holds true for written content, which should follow a consistent style.
-Make sure your newsletter’s layout is visually engaging and highlights your creativity by using high-resolution photos, illustrations, an appealing color scheme.
+Make sure your newsletter’s layout is visually engaging and highlights your creativity by using high-resolution photos, illustrations, and an appealing color scheme.

 And don’t forget to build your newsletter with mobile capability in mind.
 Over 53 percent of all emails are read on mobile devices.
 If your newsletter doesn’t format properly on a phone, chances are it might not get read at all.